Non-government schools are required to be registered by the Director General of the Department of Education Services (DES).

 An application for registration change must be submitted at least 6 months before the proposed implementation date of the change unless the Director General approves a shorter timeframe.

 Registration changes 6, 7 and 8 in the list above are 'significant' registration changes.
-An application for registration change cannot be made to the Director General in respect of these changes unless an advance determination is first obtained from the Minister for Education.
+An application for registration change cannot be made to the Director General in respect of these changes unless an advance determination is first obtained from the Minister.

 Application for advance determination to make a significant registration change